gigasquid/gigasquid.github.io/source/_posts/2014-02-08-hitchhikers-guide-to-clojure-part2.markdown

 [map](http://clojuredocs.org/clojure_core/clojure.core/map), or
 [reduce](http://clojuredocs.org/clojure_core/clojure.core/reduce)._

-Frank, still busily rumaging through his pack, finally found what he was looking for.
-He hand emerging triumphantly with a fistful of mini-marshmallows.
+Amy was still watching Frank busily rumaging through his pack in the office.
+Finally he found what he was looking for, his hand emerging triumphantly with a fistful of mini-marshmallows.

 "Got it.
 Come on, let's go!
 Someone is trying to destroy the world and